 Interested in donating?
 Your monetary support will ensure that youth activists can participate in events and continue organizing to make sure that youth voices are heard loud and clear!

-We would also love to accept in-kind donations of resources you or your organization may be able to give.
+We would also love to accept donations of resources you or your organization may be able to give.
 For instance— cars and other means of transportation, resources and supplies for training and workshops we host.
 We promise we’ll put every dollar to good use!
 Please reach out to us at firstname.lastname@example.org if you want to donate any of the above items or other resources.

 If you are an organization interested in partnering, please contact Arielle@thisiszerohour.org.
 For media inquires, contact email@example.com For general inquiries, contact firstname.lastname@example.org